-- Preheat the oven to 400 degrees.
-Line a rimmed baking sheet with parchment paper (foil and cooking spray will also work, but parchment is best for keeping the meatball shape).
+- Preheat the oven to 400ºF and line a rimmed baking sheet with parchment paper or foil and coat lightly with cooking spray.

-- Mix all the ingredients (EXCEPT the 1 cup seasoning Buffalo Sauce) together in a large mixing bowl.
-Shape the mixture into small 2-inch diameter sized balls and place on prepared baking sheet.
+- Shape the mixture into small 2-inch diameter sized balls and place on the prepared baking sheet.

 - Bake for 20 minutes.
-Remove from oven and toss with 1 cup of Buffalo Sauce (or sauce of choice).
-Place back in the oven and continue baking for an additional 10 minutes.
+Remove from oven and toss with the remaining 1 cup of Buffalo Sauce and place back in the oven and continue baking for an additional 10 minutes.